ngendah/learn-gnu-make/introduction.md

     Commands are listed on a new line and must be preceded by a single tab space, indicated by the use of the symbol '->'.
 When multiple commands are to be listed on a single line they are separated by a semi-colon.

 Apart from rules, makefiles can also include comments, variables, conditional statements and functions.
-When make is invoked on a directory it searches for the recipe file with the name, makefile or Makefile.
-Therefore its only appropriate to name makefiles as such.

 ## Comments

-Comments are text preceded by a hash(#) up to but not including the beginning of a newline.
+Comments are explanations added to the make file in order to aid in the understanding what the purpose of the entire program or sections of it.
 They are ignored by the make process.
+Comments are preceded by a hash(#) and end with a newline.

 ## Variables